Bongo District: Tourism

-The Bongo Rocks is a top tourism site, which provides a beautiful view of all the Bongo district landscape, and allow an easy ascent.
-They have an intricate numbering system that leads to the top.
+The Bongo Rocks is a tourism site, which provides a view of the Bongo district landscape and allows an ascent.
+They have a numbering system that leads to the top.
 The resonating rocks are hard to find.
 There are two large rocks of particular interest for hiking or climbing.
-One of the rocks offers great views around on top of a "mushroom" platform.
-The other rock has an unexplored underwater cave system, with a Christian cross on top.
+One of the rocks has a "mushroom" platform on top.
+The other rock has an underwater cave system, with a Christian cross on top.

-Visiting Bongo during the rainy season, gives u an extra attraction to a swelling river connecting to the Vea Dam and Lake.
+Visiting Bongo during the rainy season, gives you an extra attraction to a swelling river connecting to the Vea Dam and Lake.
 Bongo is also home to mighty Baobab trees.
 Wildlife includes snakes like boas.
 There have also been rare sightings of elephants, monkeys and even lions.

 Economy

 The predominant occupation in Bongo District is subsistence farming along with some handicraft production.

 Healthcare

-The Bongo District has one District Hospital with 6 health centres located throughout the district.

-There is only one eye care center in the entire district located at Yorogo which also serve many people across the region and beyond.
+The Bongo District has one District Hospital, One Catholic Health Centre (St. Theresa Health Centre, Zorkor) with 6 health centres located in majoy communities and CHPS compounds throughout the district.
+There is only one eye care center in the entire district, located at Yorogo which also serves many people across the region and beyond.
 It was founded by the Presbyterian Church of Ghana and it caters to people from all 3 regions in the northern part of Ghana.